+Selecting and viewing data
-- Selecting and viewing data - 1.
-In the Data Find page (see 1), select the Noise Dosimetry data (see 2) by clicking on either the session/study

-NOTE: You may need to expand to see the study data.

-- Once selected, it will appear with a blue shading. - 2.
-Optional: To reorganize the data displayed in the data finder columns, click drag and drop the titles of the columns in different positions.
+- 1. In the Data Finder page (see 1), select the Noise Dosimetry data (see 2) by clicking on either the session or study (Note: You may need to expand to see the study data.) - Once selected, it will appear with a blue shading. - Optional: To reorganize the data displayed in the data finder columns, click drag and drop the titles of the columns in different positions.
 To shrink/expand the columns, click and drag the black column divider(s).

-NOTE: These methods are similar to positioning/expanding in Microsoft® Excel® spreadsheet program.
+(Note: These methods are similar to positioning/expanding in Microsoft[®] Excel[®] spreadsheet program.)